mayankpiplodiya/DA-elevate-labs-project/HR_Attrition_Project/readme.md

 Key Insights (Employee Attrition Analysis)

-Overall Attrition Trend
+1-Overall Attrition Trend:

 A significant portion of employees have left the company, indicating a noticeable attrition problem.

-Department-wise Attrition
+2-Department-wise Attrition:

 The Sales department shows the highest attrition rate compared to other departments.

-Salary Impact
+3-Salary Impact:

 Employees with lower monthly income are more likely to leave the organization.

-Experience / Tenure Factor
+4-Experience / Tenure Factor:

 Employees with fewer years at the company show higher attrition, especially in the early stage.

-Age Group Analysis
+5-Age Group Analysis:

 Younger employees tend to leave more frequently than older, experienced employees.

-Job Role Influence
+6-Job Role Influence:

 Certain roles (like Sales Executive / Laboratory Technician) have higher attrition rates.

-Promotion Effect
+7-Promotion Effect:

 Employees who have not received promotions for a long time are more likely to resign.

-Work-Life Balance
+8-Work-Life Balance:

 Poor work-life balance is strongly associated with higher attrition.

-Model Prediction Performance
+9-Model Prediction Performance:

 The machine learning models (Logistic Regression & Decision Tree) successfully predicted attrition with good accuracy.

-Feature Importance (SHAP Analysis)
+10-Feature Importance (SHAP Analysis):

 Key factors influencing attrition include:
 Monthly Income
 Years at Company